 In February 2012, EPA will issue two solicitations for the SFBWQIF.
-Under this Request for Initial Proposals (RFIP), EPA is soliciting proposals with remaining fiscal year 2011 funding of approximately \$1 million.
+Under this Request for Initial Proposals (RFIP), EPA is soliciting proposals with fiscal year 2012 funding of up to \$5,847,000.

 B. Program Priorities.
 EPA will consider a broad range of project types to protect and restore the water quality of the San Francisco Bay and its watersheds.
 EPA is very interested in technically sound proposals to reduce polluted run-off, restore impaired waters, and enhance aquatic habitat.
-In addition, we are seeking innovative, cost effective proposals that leverage additional resources and foster widespread implementation.
-Applicants should carefully read this RFIP and closely consider the evaluation criteria identified in Section V.A in order to propose projects that address the criteria.
+In addition, we are seeking innovative, cost effective proposals that include partnerships and foster widespread implementation.
+Applicants should carefully read this RFIP and closely consider the evaluation criteria identified in Section V.A. in order to propose projects that address the criteria.